Boxing legend Angehrn has an IQ of 142 "I know Trump personally and I'm a fan of his"

 But there are umpteen reasons not to vote for Trump: He discriminates against women, is racist, has quite a few lawsuits on his hands...

 ... yes, he's also a blatherer.
 But at least he's direct.
 I like it 'straightforward' and uncomplicated.
-That's how it has to be for me.
+That's how it should be for me.
 And the decisive factor is his performance during his last presidential term.
 No one has ever done it better in the last 40 years.

 Is it true that your intelligence quotient was measured at 145?